modularity/logicapps-labs/samples/ai-loan-agent-sample/README.md

 2. **Email Address**: Update `DemoUserEmail` with your actual email address
    - *This demo uses a hardcoded applicant email address because SAMPLE-DATA.md has placeholder addresses.
 Production workflows would extract the applicant's email from form data.*
 3. **Project Path**: Update `ProjectDirectoryPath` with your local LogicApps folder path
-4. **Runtime URLs**: Add the Microsoft 365 connection runtime URLs from Step 4.2
+4. **Runtime URLs**: Add the Microsoft 365 connection runtime URLs from Step 4.4
 5. **Form ID**: Update the workflow trigger in `LogicApps/LoanApprovalAgent/workflow.json` (detailed in Step 7.1)

+**💡 Tip**: Use the `update-local-settings.ps1` helper script (Step 4.4) to update multiple values at once instead of manual editing.

 **Example manual updates needed in `local.settings.json`:**
 ```json